DxNext/2016-Oct-L2/Linux/Module4-LogsAndSecurity/setting-up-log-analytics.md

 For simplicity, we will use the Azure Portal.

-Please follow the below steps OR watch the [tutorial video](https://www.youtube.com/watch?v=mF1wtHPEzT0) (3 mins 41 second).
+Please follow the below steps.

 ## Sign up quickly using Microsoft Azure